 Lobio – ლობიო – Beans in pot

-Finishing up the savoury dishes with one of our favourite simple sides (but it also makes a good filling main course with bread for those on a budget).
+Finishing up the savory dishes with one of our favourite simple sides (but it also makes a good filling main course with bread for those on a budget).
 Salty and wonderful kidney beans baked in a pot.
 Sometimes with chilies.
 Many cultures have beans in a pot style dishes.
 What makes lobio unique is the recipe often includes walnuts.
 This brings a completely new dimension to beans in a pot.

 Georgian Cuisine: Dessert